mtollefsen/notebooks/README.md

 ## What I Learned
 - https://liquipedia.net/overwatch/ is a great resource to help with Overwatch League data
-- https://overwatchleague.com/en-us/match/match_id where match_id is the match_id number, will let you watch any match
+- https://overwatchleague.com/en-us/match/match_id (where match_id is the match_id number) will let you watch any match
 - Database normalization and the normal forms
 - Sargable queries
 - Expressions that were helpful in troubleshooting the dataset: